General style: Measure

 Barline to grace note distance

-Sets the distance between a barline and a grace note that occurs before the first actual note in a measure.
+Sets the distance between a barline and a grace note that occurs before the first actual note in a measure (independently of the "Barline to note distance" setting).

 Barline to accidental distance

-Sets the distance between a barline and an accidental placed before the first note in a measure.
+Sets the distance between a barline and an accidental placed before the first note in a measure (independently of the "Barline to note distance" setting).

 Note to barline distance